 2021 Grade boundaries: The grade boundaries have now been released and have been added to the table on this page.
 You can also replay the whole challenge (with hint and solution videos) as well as the 2020 paper in this free online course!

 The Junior Maths Challenge in 2021 took place between 26th and 29th April 2021.
+The results were released on 20th May 2021.
 Students usually take this paper in years 7 and 8 in England, S1 or S2 in Scotland or Years 8 and 9 in Northern Ireland, but the competition is open to entrants from younger year groups too.
 Many schools overseas also enter students, but entrants must be of an equivalent age and be students at official UKMT test centres – applications from private individuals or tutors is not allowed.

 If you’re preparing for the UKMT Junior Maths Challenge in 2021, or know a student who is, take a look at my free preparation course: